Dietary Reference Intakes

 It has become apparent that a number of unanticipated challenges were encountered when chronic disease endpoints were considered as indicators for setting DRI reference values.
 Many of these challenges were discussed in a 2007 “lessons learned”` workshop conducted by the IOM after the first six DRI reports were published3.
 Other scientific publications have also discussed the challenges, but approaches for addressing the identified challenges have not yet been adequately explored.

 Recently, the DRI Committees of the U.S. and Canadian governments called for nominations for nutrients to be considered for future DRI reviews.
 Many of the nominated nutrients cited new data on chronic disease relationships as the justification for new DRI reviews, including three of the four nutrients selected by the DRI Committees for further consideration based on the availability of sufficient new and relevant evidence.
-Given the clear need for more in-depth evaluation of the challenges involved in incorporating chronic disease endpoints into DRI processes prior to initiating a new DRI review, the two government committees announced plans to sponsor a workshop to be held in 2015 to address whether, and how, chronic disease outcomes can be incorporated into the process of setting DRI values.
+Given the clear need for more in-depth evaluation of the challenges involved in incorporating chronic disease endpoints into DRI processes prior to initiating a new DRI review, the two government committees sponsored the March 10 – 11, 2015 workshop to address whether, and how, chronic disease outcomes can be incorporated into the process of setting DRI values.

 1 Food and Nutrition Board, Institute of Medicine.
 1994.
 How Should the Recommended Dietary Allowances Be Revised?
 National Academy Press, Washington, D.C.